NEW YEAR, NEW YOU: A Dietitian’s Guide To Sustainable Weight Loss

 Most of us can stand to shed a few pounds

-EDITOR’S NOTE: With the Holiday Season winding down and New Year’s resolutions here, that ever-so-pesky issue of those few pounds (or maybe more) that have materialized when checking out the physique in the full-length mirror may be weighing heavy on some minds in the next few days.
+EDITOR’S NOTE: With the Holiday Season here and New Year’s resolutions soon-to-come, that ever-so-pesky issue of those few pounds (or maybe more) that have materialized when checking out the physique in the full-length mirror may be weighing heavy on some minds in the next few days.